AlessandroKuz/CaliFlow/README.md

 # CaliFlow
- A Calisthenics app that is meant to provide value to the user and to make their lives easier.
+A Calisthenics app that is meant to provide value to the user and to make their life easier.

-Built using python 3.11.3
+Built using Python 3.11.3